 Corporate Governance and Risk maintain policies and procedures to ensure a level of accountability, integrity and transparency regarding the Institute's corporate affairs, including processes to facilitate Freedom of Information, protected disclosures, privacy obligations, insurance coverage and maintenance of the risk management framework.

 The Information Technology Services Department manages the Institute's IT infrastructure, business applications' support, IT security and strategy, and provides technical support.

 The Corporate Division also provides research, analysis and other data for the Institute's strategic and related planning processes.
 It prepares and responds to reports for the Executive and the Board as required.

-Associate Director Student Recruitment and Services
+Director Student Recruitment and Services

 Comprising of Marketing, the Student Information Centre, Learning and Information Services and Business Development the Student Recruitment and Services Division is responsible for delivering services that enrich the student experience from commencement through to graduation in both VET and Higher Education.

 Marketing manages the Institute's marketing and brand strategies, student recruitment, public relations, advertising, digital marketing, production and design, corporate communications and stakeholder engagement.

 The Student Information Centre provides timely, high-quality student customer services including enrolment, fee management and support and course information to both current and future students.